zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/MapLayer.md

     ?>

 ### shape
-The default marker shape for data-bound markers.
-The following pre-defined marker shapes are available:Marker shapes are implemented as CSS classes on the marker element (span.k-marker).
-For example "pinTarget" is rendered as "k-marker-pin-target".
+The marker shape.
+Supported shapes are "pin" and "pinTarget".

 #### Returns
 `\Kendo\Dataviz\UI\MapLayer`